observablehq/create/README.md

 # @observablehq/create

+[!WARNING]
-## The install instructions are speculative and not yet tested
+The install instructions are speculative and not yet tested

+<warn>The install instructions are speculative and not yet tested</warn>

 This tool provides an easy way to setup a [Obserable Porject](https://cli.observablehq.com/).
 To use: